Other flapping wing designs

 covered with a membrane.

-3.5 Twisting by stroke movement
+3.5 Twisting by stroke movement of the auxiliary spar

 Here, the wing twisting is generated by a phase-delayed stroke movement of the main and auxiliary spar - developed by Emile Räuber (France 1909).